zirkelc/ai-resumable-stream/README.md

 ## Usage

 The library requires two Redis clients (pub/sub needs separate connections).
-The clients will connect automatically, if not already connected, but the library won't disconnect them afterwards.
+The clients will be connected automatically, if not already connected, but the library won't disconnect them afterwards.
 That means you can manage the connection lifecycle in your application and reuse clients across multiple streams.

 ```typescript
 import { createClient } from "redis";